Understanding General Intercessions for Daily Mass

 Option 1

-5.That our local community may gather with eager anticipation for the Sunday Eucharist, to be nourished by Word and Sacrament this Advent, let us pray to the Lord.Lord, hear our prayer.
+5.That our parish may reach those who have stopped coming, with patience and without judgment, let us pray to the Lord.Lord, hear our prayer.

 Optional:For safe travels for all those journeying this weekend.Lord, hear our prayer.

-That N. and all who have completed their earthly pilgrimage may enter into God's eternal Sabbath rest, awaiting Christ's final coming, let us pray to the Lord.Lord, hear our prayer.
+That N. and all the faithful departed may share in the mercy of God, let us pray to the Lord.Lord, hear our prayer.

 Option 2